 The sounds of clicky switches help you type accurately as you get the proper clicking sound whenever you click a key on the keyboard.
 While this can be very satisfying during gameplay, the loud, clicky sound is a double-edged sword.
 As such, it can irritate or distract those around you if you work in a public space.

 It is crystal clear that clicky switches are the loudest in the mechanical keyboard range.
 Most typists prefer these noisy and bumpy switches because they increase accuracy.
 That said, they can be for you if you work from home or have a dedicated space without too close proximity to others.

 Things to Consider When Looking for a Switch

-When it comes to getting a mechanical keyboard, you want to choose the one with switches that deliver the best typing or gaming experience.
+When getting a mechanical keyboard, choose the one with switches that deliver the best typing or gaming experience.

 Here are some of the factors to consider before selecting a certain type of switch:

 Actuation is a key consideration when looking for a gaming or typing switch.
 Essentially, the actuation point is how far a key should be pressed down to be registered, while actuation force is the amount of pressure you need to put onto a key to actuate.
 The lesser the actuation force and point, the faster the responses.

 Linear and tactile switches are both good choices regarding levels of actuation.
 They tend to have the same actuation force and point level, meaning they give off comparable – instant responses.